Dipanshu-Singh-Dev/Wise_Words/README.md

 _3. Create Page:_

 - On the Home Page when the user is logged in as an _Author_ or an _Admin_ a Create button is conditionally rendered to provide them access to the Page for creating a post.Even if we try to access the create route by editing the url we will only get the message "Not Authorized".
+- The page is rendered using Static Generation since no props are needed.
 - _Add Post Form_
   On this page there are two input fields one for _Title_ and one for _Body_.
   - The Body Input field is built with React Draft Wysiwyg a library built with DraftJS and ReactJS.